CPerry26/node-obfuscate/README.md

 `
 5. Returned will be the cleaned document text, and a file will be written locally to the documents directory.

+*NOTE* If you received an error, you probably need to run `npm install` and then retry steps 3 on.

+## How to Test
+To run unit tests, run `npm test` from the top level directory.
+It will use Jest to execute the tests.

 ## Notes
 - To send a phrase with double quotes, you must escape them in the phrase string.
 - You can send strings which have terms separated by both spaces and commas.